Originally Written in 2013 – This Used To Be www.scanningbacklight.com

 Alternative to PWM-free: For display electronics incapable of being PWM-free, the use of high-frequency PWM can be used as a substitute to PWM-free.
 For display electronics incapable of changing pulse height, the use of high-frequency PWM can be used to create the intensity levels within the brighter-darker intensity changes at the intermediate refresh rates (bright-dark-bright-dark modulations versus fullbright-off-fullbright-off).
 Brightness curves can even be created by dynamically changing PWM.
 Care must be taken to ensure that PWM-rate transitions doesn’t create flicker.
 Care must be taken that trailing average brightness remains as constant as possible (at timescales that approach human flicker-detection thresholds) at all times, including any overlapping high-frequency and low-frequency components of PWM.
 Care must be taken to ensure that there is no noticeable side effects to white LED phosphor behavior, during on-the-fly strobe frequency changes.

-Note: This idea is FREE but if nVidia or any monitor manufacturer uses this idea (if no patent application dated before October 19, 2013 covers this invention of variable-rate strobing), please give Mark Rejhon / Blur Busters appropriate due credit.
-It is realized nVidia has several patents, however, none appears to be covering this additional improvement being suggested: Combining strobing and variable refresh rates, while simultaneously avoiding flicker at lower refresh rates.
+Note: This idea is FREE but if any party or monitor manufacturer uses this idea (if no patent application dated before October 19, 2013 covers this invention of variable-rate strobing), please give Mark Rejhon / Blur Busters appropriate due credit.
+It is realized NVIDIA has several patents, however, none appears to be covering this (As far as I know) additional improvement being suggested: Combining strobing and variable refresh rates, while simultaneously avoiding flicker at lower refresh rates.
 As of this writing, research is being done on any prior art, to determine whether anyone dynamically considered blending from PWM-free to square-wave strobing.
 If anyone else already came up with this idea, or already documented in a patent application prior to October 19, 2013, please let me know & due credit will be given here.

-Added Note: This idea is being offered to NVIDIA or monitor makers FOR FREE – Credit is only asked for (Name Mark Rejhon & website Blur Busters) for this idea, in someplace permanent, such as the references section of a subsequent patent application, or Credits section of a monitor manual, etc.
+2013 ADDED NOTE: This idea/research is being offered to any party for FOR FREE – Credit is only asked for (Name Mark Rejhon & website Blur Busters) for this idea, in someplace permanent, such as the references section of a subsequent patent application, or Credits section of a monitor manual, etc.

 Linear Motion Blur Versus Gaussian Motion Blur